boratanrikulu/quik/README.md

 ## Why

 We want to be able to talk in the simplest way.
-That's why we created Virtuell.
+That's why we created **Quik.do**.

 **Accountless**
 You don't need to create any account to use Quik.do, Just use it!